praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ## Send the Page View beacon

-Next, create a rule to fire the Analytics beacon, which sends the Page Name variable set in the extension configuration.
+Next, create a rule to fire the [!DNL Analytics] beacon, which sends the Page Name variable set in the extension configuration.

-You have already created an "All Pages - Library Loaded" rule in the Add a Data Element, a Rule and a Library tutorial, which is triggered on every page when the Launch library loads.
-You could use this rule for Analytics as well.
-However, this setup requires all data layer attributes used in the Analytics beacon to be defined before the Launch embed codes.
-To allow more flexibility with the data collection, create a new "all pages" rule triggered on DOM Ready to fire the Analytics beacon.
+You have already created an "All Pages - Library Loaded" rule in the _Add a Data Element, a Rule and a Library_ tutorial, which is triggered on every page when the [!DNL Launch] library loads.
+You could use this rule for [!DNL Analytics] as well.
+However, this setup requires all data layer attributes used in the [!DNL Analytics] beacon to be defined before the [!DNL Launch] embed codes.
+To allow more flexibility with the data collection, create a new "all pages" rule triggered on DOM Ready to fire the [!DNL Analytics] beacon.

 1. Go to the **[!UICONTROL Rules]** in the top navigation and then click **[!UICONTROL Add Rule]**.
 1. Name the rule All Pages - DOM Ready.
-1. Click **[!UICONTROL Events]** > **[!UICONTROL Add]** to open the Event Configuration screen.
+1. Click **[!UICONTROL Events]** > **[!UICONTROL Add]** to open the [!UICONTROL Event Configuration] screen.
 1. Select **[!UICONTROL Event Type]** > **[!UICONTROL DOM Ready]**.

    Note that the order of the rule is "50."